AnalogStudiosRI/as-api/README.md

 [RDS]: https://aws.amazon.com/rds/

-## Creating a new resource
+## Creating a new resource / endpoint (/events, /artists, etc )
 1. Copy paste an existing resource (like Artists)
 2. Update $name, $tableName, $requiredParams, $updateParams, $optionalParams
 3. Update method params (getFoo, getFooById, etc)
 4. Add new case in src/resources/ResfulResourceBuilder
 5. Copy paste an existing test (like Artists in tests/resources) and update for all CRUD operations
-6. Test each CRUD operation one at a time
+6. Test each CRUD operation one at a time using `phing test`
+7. Add resource name to $resources array
+8. Add a "route" case in controller.php
+9. Create a route file in /routes, to match your resource name and route case